Skip to main content

 Awareness and Education

-The next key stage of allyship is becoming informed about the issues oppressed groups face, such as sexism in the workplace, race-based police violence, or a lifelong struggle with mental illness.
+The next key stage of allyship is becoming informed about the issues oppressed groups face, such as sexism in the workplace, race-based police violence, or systemic discrimination.
 Allies have a responsibility not only to gain foundational awareness of the daily challenges oppressed groups experience but also to develop a deeper understanding of the impact and hardship these challenges create.
 Educate yourself about the histories, cultures, and concerns of oppressed groups, and learn about the laws and policies that affect them.

 Action